openshift/cluster-monitoring-operator/Documentation/api.md

 #### Description

-`PrometheusRestrictedConfig` defines the settings for the Prometheus component that monitors user-defined projects.
+The `PrometheusRestrictedConfig` resource defines the settings for the Prometheus component that monitors user-defined projects.

 <em>appears in: [UserWorkloadConfiguration](#userworkloadconfiguration)</em>